 Susanne does this by first helping clients create a vision of where they want to be and a master plan on how to get there.
 She then goes about developing their communication and leadership skills and teaches them to use mindfulness to manage stress.

-Susanne is based in Berlin and mother to a 16-year-old son.
+Susanne is based in Berlin and mother to a teenage son.
 If she’s not in Berlin, you’ll most likely find her surfing waves off the coast of some amazing location.

 Explore our Magazine: